 - The National Chair of BRAVO;

 - Senior Vice President for Development and Alumni Relations;

 - The President of the College, ex officio.

 Bowdoin's first Alumni Council consisted of twelve members.
 Elected by a general alumni ballot in 1914, the group convened at Commencement that year.
 Kenneth C.M.
 Sills (1901), then Dean of the College, played an influential role in the formation of the Council and called the initial meeting to order.
 This first Alumni Council immediately concerned itself with a revision of the Alumni Association Constitution, which it presented for adoption at the 1915 Commencement.
 The duties of the Alumni Council as prescribed by that revised Constitution are "to act as an executive committee of the Association and to represent the alumni in all instances where it may be necessary."

 Much of the Council's work has been accomplished over the years through regular or special committees.
-The Alumni Council has been instrumental in starting or promoting the Alumni Fund, the Placement Bureau (now Bowdoin Career Planning), a separate Admissions office, the Office of Alumni Secretary (now Alumni Relations), the alumni magazine, an alumni directory, and the Cram Alumni House.
+The Alumni Council has been instrumental in starting or promoting the Alumni Fund, the Placement Bureau (now Career Exploration and Development), a separate Admissions office, the Office of Alumni Secretary (now Alumni Relations), the Bowdoin Magazine, an alumni directory, and the Cram Alumni House.

 Correspondence to the Alumni Council can be sent to Mike Moynihan '89, President of the Council, at email@example.com or by mailing to:

 c/o Alumni Relations